casualcore/casual-java-integration-test/README.md

 There is also an optional `build` parameter for 3 of the repositories, which determines if the artifacts used in the image should be built or not.
-If they are not built - the version of the repository revision is determined from the `versions.gradle` and used to download the artifacts from maven.
+If they are not built - the version of the repository revision is determined from the `versions.gradle` and used to download the artifacts from maven central.

 The `image-registry` parameter should be set according to your k8s configuration.